 Annoying Arrows: Averted.
 A single arrow to the shoulder is enough to grievously injure Abbot Cellach but he manages to get back up and continue through sheer force of will.

-Arbitrary Skepticism: When Aisling first tells Brendan of Crom Cruach, he dismisses it as "pagan nonsense".
-The irony that lies in saying that to a fairy completely escapes him.
+Arbitrary Skepticism: At their first meeting, Brendan correctly recognizes that Aisling is a "fairy".
+When Aisling later warns Brendan of Crom Cruach, he dismisses it as "pagan nonsense".
+The irony that lies in saying that to a fairy escapes him.